 Prior to this offering, there has been no public market for shares of our common stock.
-Although we have applied to have our common stock quoted on the Nasdaq Stock Market's National Market, an active public trading market for our common stock may not develop or, if it develops, may not be maintained after this offering, and the market price could fall below the initial public offering price.
+Although our common stock has been approved for quotation on the Nasdaq National Market, an active public trading market for our common stock may not develop or, if it develops, may not be maintained after this offering, and the market price could fall below the initial public offering price.
 Factors such as quarterly variations in our financial results, announcements by us or others, developments affecting us, our customers and our suppliers, acquisition of products or businesses by us or our competitors, and general market volatility could cause the market price of our common stock to fluctuate significantly.
 As a result, you could lose all or part of your investment.
-Our company, the selling stockholders, and the representatives of the underwriters will negotiate to determine the initial public offering price.
+Our company, the selling stockholders, and the representatives of the underwriters have negotiated to determine the initial public offering price.
 The initial public offering price may be higher than the trading price of our common stock following this offering.